harshithanarla/Sales-Insights-Dashboard/README.md

 ## Key Questions Answered
 ### Sales & Profit Analysis
 - What is the total revenue generated?
-(Total Sales KPI)
 - What is the total profit earned?
-(Total Profit KPI)
 - What is the overall profit margin?
-(Profit / Sales %)
 - How do monthly sales trends change over the years?
-(Monthly Sales Chart)
 - How does profit fluctuate throughout the months?

-(Monthly Profit Chart)
+### Regional Sales Insights
+- Which region contributes the most to total sales?
+- Which region has the highest profit margin?
+- Which region is underperforming in terms of sales and profit?

+### Customer & Segment Analysis
+- Which customer segment generates the most revenue?
+(Sales by Segment Chart)
+- Which segment has the highest profit margin?-
+- How do consumer, corporate, and home office segments compare in terms of sales?
+- Which segment benefits the most from discounts?

+### Product Category & Subcategory Performance
+- Which product category generates the most revenue?
+(Sales by Category Chart - Technology, Furniture, Office Supplies)
+- Which product subcategory performs best in sales?
+(Sales by Subcategory Chart)
+- Which product subcategories contribute the highest profit?
+- Are there any underperforming product categories that need strategic improvements?

+### Yearly & Monthly Performance Trends
+- Which year had the highest sales and profit?
+(Yearly Sales KPI)
+- Which months experience the highest sales spikes?
+(Monthly Sales Trend Chart)
+- Are there seasonal trends in sales and profitability?
+- How does the performance of 2014, 2015, 2016, and 2017 compare?